CampaignLab/mp-twitter-bios/template.markdown

  - MPs associated with a particular bloc or committee, like the 1922 committee.
   - MPs elected during specific parliamentary elections.
   - MPs who hold membership or actively participate in other organisations.
-  - The size of an MPs majority.
+  - The size of an MP's majority.

 We can also track changes in these results going forward to see what trends emerge.